Facebook is now ranking news organizations based on their trustworthiness

 "We feel like we have a responsibility to further [break] down polarization and find common ground," Zuckerberg reportedly said at Off the Record, a meeting with journalists and media executives.

-The company is investing billions of dollars in an effort that uses artificial intelligence and tens of thousands of human moderators to help deter fake news and propaganda on the platform, particularly during elections, Zuckerberg reportedly said.
+The company is investing billions of dollars on artificial intelligence and tens of thousands of human moderators to help deter fake news and propaganda on the platform, particularly during elections, Zuckerberg reportedly said.

 Facebook is still reeling from its role in the 2016 US presidential campaign.
 Russian trolls with ties to the Kremlin-backed Internet Research Agency abused the social network to meddle in the election, spread misinformation and sow discord among Americans.
 Facebook says they did that through a combination of paid ads and free "organic" posts.